dantheman39/otel-pubsub-debugging/README.md

 # View logs.
 Run `dk logs -f otel` for only otel logs.
 docker compose logs -f

-# Once that's all up, you can publish a large JSON log to
+# Once that's all up (see below for how to tell),
-# the topic by running this:
+# you can publish a large JSON log to the topic by running this:
 docker compose run --rm client publish
 ```